 Changes in Program Requirements.
 As a result of reviewing all coursework for the APA self-study and site visit and the changes to APA requirements in the new Standards of Accreditation, there are some notable changes in coursework requirements compared to prior years.
 In most instances, these changes actually provide some additional choices for students.
 For example, PSYC 533 Cognitive Development in Children can fulfill needed courses in Cognitive Aspects of Behavior as well as fulfilling the Integrated Knowledge requirement.
-Similarly, as an integrative course in social and cognitive aspects of behavior and providing a solid foundation in each topic, Current Issues in Social Cognition (one of the PSYC 612 options) can fulfill the cognitive, social and integrative course requirements.
 Students are encouraged to view each selection in the requirements closely, and, in consultation with their advisor, select the course sequence that fulfills program requirements and also best meets individual training needs.